 There is positive tax news for some seniors this year.
 Contrary to public discussions this past summer, the approved budget that went into effect on October 1, 2020, fully funds the 2019 Senior Freeze Program.
 Also, the application deadline is extended from November 2, 2020, to December 31, 2020.
 Payments began being paid to eligible taxpayers on October 15 and will continue on a rolling basis as applications are received.

 A property tax freeze prohibits increases to property taxes for eligible individuals.
-However, New Jersey has a slight variation of this definition.
-The New Jersey property tax freeze program is titled The Senior Freeze (Property Tax Reimbursement) Program and reimburses eligible New Jersey residents for property taxes or mobile park site fees on one’s principal residence.
-The program does not actually freeze the property tax, but it sets a base-year property tax value and then requires eligible individuals to file for a reimbursement of any amounts over that base-year value.
-The base-year value is defined as the property tax in the first year you meet eligibility requirements for the freeze.
-The amount of the reimbursement is calculated as the property tax paid in the current year less the property tax paid in the base-year.
+The New Jersey property tax freeze program, titled The Senior Freeze (Property Tax Reimbursement) Program, reimburses eligible New Jersey senior citizen residents for property taxes or mobile park site fees on one’s principal residence.
+The program does not actually freeze the property tax.
+Instead, it sets a base-year property tax value and then requires eligible individuals to file for reimbursement of any amounts over that base-year value.
+The base-year value is defined as the property tax in the first year you meet the freeze eligibility requirements.
+The reimbursement amount is calculated as the property tax paid in the current year less the property tax paid in the base year.
 The reimbursement check acts to effectively freeze the property tax bills.

-Who is Eligible for the Senior Property Tax Freeze?
+Who is Eligible for the Property Tax Reimbursement?

-- One of the spouses who owns the home is age 65 or older or is receiving Federal Social Security
+- One of the spouses who owns the home is age 65 or older on 12/31/2018, or is receiving Federal Social Security Disability benefits;

 - The full amount of the property taxes or mobile home site fees have been paid in the past;